m-vinc/go-ldap-pool/README.md

 - Customize the number of connections to keep alive.
 - Custom timeout duration while awaiting a available connection
-- Reconnect when a connection goes down or the server doesn't respond anymore.
+- Reconnect when a connection or the server goes down

 ## Limitation